 Discover Northern Argentina

 Here's an exciting opportunity to get a little further off the beaten path in Latin America.
 This tour presents irrefutable proof that there is a lot more to see and do in Argentina than visit Patagonia!
 Once home to a thriving Incan population, Northern Argentina enjoyed the prosperity that came with being located in the spectacular Rio Grande Valley.
 The area is part of the famous Camino Inca (Inca Trail) and a major trade and cultural route between Buenos Aires, Bolivia and Peru.
 We start with three days of glorious downhill riding as we come down from our 10,000 foot perch in Salta.
 We'll pedal through lush valleys, stopping to explore Incan ruins, deserts, cloudforest, and wine country.
-The grand finale is a ride through the twisted and dazzling geological formations of Quebrada de las Conchas.***Extend this bicycle tour by 4 days for just $1200 per person.
+The grand finale is a ride through the twisted and dazzling geological formations of Quebrada de las Conchas.***Extend this bicycle tour by 4 days.
 Click here to review our Discover Northern Argentina Plus! the Ruins of Quilmes.***View Day-by-Day ItineraryHide Day-by-Day Itinerary

 Day 1: Shuttle to Quebrada de Humahuaca